c-/ESP8285-WLED/README.md

 buck converter (for WS2811 projects), and a ME6211 3.3V LDO.
 This stuff is, for the most part, straight out of the data sheets so there shouldn't be anything too exciting.

+There's no real attempt to do any antenna tuning, impedance matching, etc.
+I used the D1 mini pro as a guideline and basically cross my fingers.